Vivint vs ADT Comparison

 |Features||Arm or disarm your system, control any connected devices, livestream footage, & receive push notifications||Arm/disarm, control connected devices, speak to visitors & see them with doorbell camera, get notifications, livestream footage|

 |Google Play Rating||3.9||4.6|

 Finally, I want to go over each company’s mobile app.
 Think of the app as the mobile command center– it’s gotta be easy to use, free of bugs, and it should put you in the driver’s seat when it comes to your home security.

-From the ADT Pulse app, you can arm or disarm your security system, control any connected devices you may have, livestream footage, and receive push notifications.
-The app has awesome ratings— a 3.9 from the Google Play store and a 4.8 from the Apple store.
+From the ADT Control app, you can arm or disarm your security system, control any connected devices you may have, livestream footage, and receive push notifications.
+The app has awesome ratings— over four stars on both iOS and Android.

 The Vivint Smart Home App

 Vivint’s app has the exact same capabilities as the ADT app, but it also allows you to see and speak to your visitors through your video doorbell.
 The Vivint Smart Home app has incredible ratings, a 4.6 from Android users and a 4.5 from iPhone users.

 “Great app and Vivint is an amazing system!
 From being able to unlock the door from my phone to getting notified when the power is out at my business, Vivint has come through for me time and time again!”

 wrote a Google user in a five-star review.